tylerebowers/Schwabdev/docs/pages-raw/stream.md

         parameters={"keys": "AMD,INTC", "fields": "0,1,2,3"},
     )
 )

+# With await for asynchronous streamer:
+await streamer.send(...)
 ```

 If you are using `schwabdev.Stream` (not `StreamAsync`) then sending requests can also be done asynchronously using the `streamer.send_async(message)` function: